demisto/content/Packs/jamf/Integrations/jamfV2/README.md

 ### jamf-get-computer-iphones-subset
 ***
-Returns the iphones subset for a specific computer according to the given arguments.
+Returns the iPhones subset for a specific computer according to the given arguments.

 #### Base Command